All work

 Understanding the Users

-Candace: Agency Owner
+Candace: P&C Insurance Agency Owner

-Michael: Insurance Agent
+Michael: P&C Insurance Agent

 Research Activities